wolfSSL/wolfssh/README.md

 POST-QUANTUM
 ============

-wolfSSH now supports the post-quantum algorithm ML-DSA (also known as Kyber).
+wolfSSH now supports the post-quantum algorithm ML-KEM (also known as Kyber).
 It uses the KYBER512 parameter set and is hybridized with ECDHE over the P-256 ECC curve.